 The Council is made up of:

-- 11 writer directors and 11 publisher directors (elected by our Principal Voting and Voting members)
+- 11 writer Council Members and 11 publisher Council Members (elected by our Principal Voting and Voting members)

-- four external directors who bring valuable expertise from outside the music industry
+- four independent non-executive Council Members who bring valuable expertise from outside the music industry

 - one executive director (our CEO).